pdxparrot/assets/README.md

 * Types for variables need to be added to the Type Library
 * Regenerate Nodes needs to be run any time a node type is added or updated
 * Object variables can be used to attach local objects to script variables
+  * For example, to attach the PlayerInputHelper to the Rumble node, an Object variable can be used to bring the component into the script
+* Subgraphs can be used to organize functionality
+  * These typically need a Trigger Input (Invoke) and Output (Exit) added to get into and out of them

 # Interactables

 * Interactable objects implement IInteractable
 * Interactables*D component required for things that want to interact with Interactables

+# World Boundary

+* Attach one of the WorldBoundary scripts to the world boundary object
+  * This will set the collider to be a trigger
+* Implement IWorldBoundaryCollisionListener on the object that will listen for collision triggers from the WorldBoundary

 # Floating Text